Hoyasumii/bee-movie/README.md

 I didn't think you were coming.

-No, I was just late I t
+No, I was just late I tr